- Home

 - Religious services

-The facility operates 24 hours a day due to the custodial responsibilities associated with prisoner maintenance.
+The facility operates 24 hours a day due to the custodial responsibilities associated with inmate supervision and care.

 Goals

-We endeavor to provide a reliable service to law enforcement and community, looking at current and future criminal activities.
-We also still hope to provide beneficial training opportunities for staff and achieve rehabilitation of a perceptible portion of our incarcerated individual population.
+We strive to provide reliable services to law enforcement and the community while addressing current and future public safety needs.
+We also aim to provide training and professional development opportunities for staff and support rehabilitation and positive outcomes for incarcerated individuals.

 History

-In 1981, a trial was held in connection with a class action lawsuit on behalf of inmates regarding the reported poor conditions which existed in an old Eastern Shore jail and lack of action by county officials.
-As a result of that trial, a number of the counties in this region, in order to avoid possible further civil litigation, began the planning process of designing and construction of new detention centers.
-In all but one county at the time, the corrections operations were planned as separate agencies and no longer under the authority of the locally elected sheriff.
+In 1981, a trial was held in connection with a class-action lawsuit on behalf of inmates regarding reported poor conditions in an older Eastern Shore jail and a lack of action by county officials.
+As a result, several counties in the region began planning and constructing new detention centers to avoid further civil litigation.
+In all but one county, corrections operations were established as separate agencies rather than remaining under the authority of the locally elected sheriff.

-In Queen Anne’s County, Sheriff Mel Sewell closed the old Queen Anne’s County Jail following a number of discussions between Tom Rosazza, then the Executive Director of the Maryland Commission on Correctional Standards, the Queen Anne’s County Commissioners and the late Robert D. Sallitt, County Administrator, due to the inability of the facility to meet standards.
-All sentenced incarcerated individuals were transported to other jurisdictions for housing, except for those serving weekend sentences, who were permitted to stay in the old jail.
+In Queen Anne’s County, Sheriff Mel Sewell closed the old Queen Anne’s County Jail following discussions with Tom Rosazza, then Executive Director of the Maryland Commission on Correctional Standards, the County Commissioners, and County Administrator Robert D. Sallitt.
+The facility could not meet the required standards.
+Sentenced incarcerated individuals were transferred to other jurisdictions, except for those serving weekend sentences, who remained in the old jail.

-As the new detention center was on its way to completion, a series of interviews were conducted in the summer of 1987 to select a warden to supervise the new agency.
-On September 27, 1987 LaMonte Cooke was hired as the county’s first appointed warden and the Queen Anne’s Department of Corrections became the newest county agency.
-The Queen Anne’s County Detention Center began reclaiming all the sentenced incarcerated individuals housed in other jurisdictions on April 25, 1988 and officially began its operation.
+As the new detention center was on its way to completion, interviews were conducted to select a warden.
+On September 27, 1987, LaMonte Cooke was hired as the county’s first appointed warden, and the Queen Anne’s County Department of Corrections became a new county agency.
+The Detention Center began receiving sentenced incarcerated individuals from other jurisdictions on April 25, 1988, and officially began operations.

 Notable Events

-1990 – The completion of a new 24 bed dormitory style modular unit addition funded through a grant awarded by the U.S. Marshals Service.
-This increased the capacity of the Detention Center to 104 beds.
+1990 – Completion of a 24-bed dormitory-style modular housing addition funded by a grant from the U.S. Marshals Service.
+Capacity increased to 104 beds.

-2011 - 2014 – The Queen Anne’s County RESET Program was highlighted in two separate episodes of the A&E Network program Beyond Scared Straight during this period.
-Our partnering with the Court, the State’s Attorney’s Office, the Office of the Sheriff, Parole and Probation and a local funeral service, it was a unique program in certain ways different from others represented on the show.
+2011 - 2014 – The Queen Anne’s County RESET Program was featured in two episodes of the A&E Network program Beyond Scared Straight.
+The program involved partnerships with the courts, the State’s Attorney’s Office, the Sheriff’s Office, Parole and Probation, and a local funeral service provider.

 Contact Us